-8. Early Help, Child in Need and Child Protection
+8. Early Help, Child in Need and Child Protection:

-In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards CE multi-agency practice standards 2016 to ensure that our work, on behalf of our children, is of a consistently good standard.
+In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure.

-9. Referral, Recording and Reporting:
+9. Concerns - Recording and Reporting:

-Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance" 2021; the Designated Safeguarding Lead and Deputy Lead are aware of this document.
-Where a member of staff is concerned about a child, it should be reported to the DSL or DDSL without delay.
-An electronic 'record of concern/incident' should be made on CPOMS as soon as possible following the disclosure/concern being raised; this must be on the same working day.
-The DSL/DDSL should be alerted both electronically and verbally.
+Our recording procedures are in line with those outlined in Cheshire East's 'Recording and Reporting Guidance.
+2023'; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.

+Where a member of staff is concerned that a child is in immediate danger or is at risk of harm, they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
+A written record should be made of these concerns as soon as possible following the disclosure/concern being raised; this must be on the same working day.
-See Appendices 1 and 6 for details of what needs to be included in a record of concern/incident and how a disclosure is managed.

-Where staff have conversations with a child who discloses abuse they follow the basic principles:
+Where staff have conversations with a child who discloses abuse, they follow the basic principles:

-- listen rather than directly question, remain calm; - never stop a child who is recalling significant events; - never ask a child if they are being abused; - make a record of discussion to include time, place, persons present and what was said (child language - do not substitute words); - advise you will have to pass the information on; - avoid coaching/prompting; - never take photographs of any injury; - never undress a child to physically examine them; - allow time and provide a safe, quiet area for future support meetings; - at no time promise confidentiality to a child or adult; - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe; - where abuse has occurred online or outside of the school or college it will not be downplayed and will be treated equally seriously.
+- listen rather than directly question, remain calm; - never stop a child who is recalling significant events; - never ask a child if they are being abused; - make a record of the discussion to include time, place, persons present and what was said (child language - do not substitute words); - advise you will have to pass the information on; - avoid coaching/prompting; - never take photographs of any injury; - never undress a child to physically examine them; - allow time and provide a safe haven / quiet area for future support; - at no time promise confidentiality to a child or adult; - all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward and that they will be supported and kept safe; - where abuse has occurred online or outside of the school or college it will not be downplayed and will be treated equally seriously.

-Staff are aware that they should not question the child; other than to respond with TED and will observe and listen, but not probe or ask any leading questions.
+Staff are aware that they should not question the child; other than to respond with TED:

-Tell me what you mean by that, Explain what you mean by that, Describe that.
+Tell me what you mean by that;

+Explain what you mean by that;